-Full Title: Ways to Tell They’re Not ‘The One’, Enter a Longterm Relationship and Be Surprised When it ‘Doesn’t Work Out’
+Full Title: Ways to Tell They’re Not ‘The One’ on the First Date, Enter a Longterm Relationship and Be Surprised When it ‘Doesn’t Work Out’

 For female, male, transgender, intersex, non-binary… Any garden variety person

 *More kindly, hopeful and constructive inclusions in these cynical appraisals of common human dynamics are ideas held within: